-In both PPF & ELSS, one can make investments either through a lump-sum or monthly instalments.
+In both PPF & ELSS, one can make investments either through a lump-sum or monthly installments.

 Both ELSS & PPF are excellent tax saving instruments.
 They have very different features in terms of risk, return, investment limits & others.
 An investor should make the decision on investing in them very wisely and as per his risk appetite & tolerance.
-One who is risk averse and just wants stable returns can go for PPF for his tax saving investment otherwise he can go for ELSS which provides high return over a period of time.
-A careful attention needs to be given on the withdrawal part where one can withdraw early from ELSS as compared to PPF.
+One who is risk-averse and just wants stable returns can go for PPF for his tax-saving investment otherwise he can go for ELSS which provides a high return over a period of time.
+A careful attention needs to be given to the withdrawal part where one can withdraw early from ELSS as compared to PPF.

 So which is the better option completely depends upon the investor’s risk profile & his financial goals.